jesslr/RepData_PeerAssessment1/PA1_template.md

 maxRows <- by(avgstepsDay, avgstepsDay$isWkEnd, function(X) X[which.max(X$steps),])
 ```

 Based on the plots, it looks like weekdays have a higher peak slightly earlier in the day.
 Weekends are fairly active, but doesn't have as high of a peak.
+It also appears that the day starts and ends a bit later on weekends.